-Apple Will Temporarily Close Stores In China Amid Rapid Spread Of Coronavirus
+8th Case Of Coronavirus Confirmed In The U.S. Amid Skyrocketing Outbreak

 More than a dozen airlines are suspending flights to and from China's mainland, including major U.S. carriers such as American Airlines, Delta and United.

-Additionally, the Trump administration has announced that beginning Sunday, all foreign nationals who have traveled in China within the last 14 days will be denied entry into the U.S. Exceptions will be made for permanent residents and immediate family of U.S. citizens.
+Additionally, the Trump administration has announced that beginning Sunday, all foreign nationals who have traveled in China within the past 14 days will be denied entry into the U.S. Exceptions will be made for permanent residents and immediate family of U.S. citizens.

-Passengers on incoming flights from China will be directed to one of seven airports for health screenings.
-Citizens returning from Hubei Province will be subjected to up to two weeks of mandatory quarantine.
+Passengers on incoming flights from China will be directed to one of seven U.S. airports for health screenings.
+Citizens returning from Hubei province will be subjected to up to two weeks of mandatory quarantine.

 On Friday, the Centers for Disease Control and Prevention imposed a mandatory 14-day-quarantine on nearly 200 Americans evacuated from Wuhan.
 The evacuees are being housed at the March Air Reserve Base in California.